Spanish- Bachelor of Arts

 No courses in Spanish may be taken credit/no credit.
 Courses taken cannot fulfill more than one requirement for the Spanish major.

 This program offers students the opportunity to study language, literature, and culture of the Spanish-speaking world.
-Courses are offered in Spanish language and conversation, Spanish in specialized settings such as health care and business, and Spanish linguistics.
-Courses on the literatures and cultures of peninsular Spain and Spanish America explore the diversity of the Spanish-speaking world.
+Courses are offered in Spanish language and conversation, Spanish in specialized settings such as health care and business, Spanish culture, and Spanish linguistics.
+Courses on Hispanic literatures and cultures explore the diversity of the Spanish-speaking world.

-The department offers a number of its own study-abroad programs in Spain and Latin America, which are available during Summer and Winter terms.
-These are complemented by approved programs for study in Spanish-speaking countries during Fall or Spring semesters.
+The department offers several study-abroad programs in Spain and Latin America during the Summer and Winter terms.
+These are complemented by approved programs for study in Spanish-speaking countries during the Fall or Spring semesters.

 Program Requirements